OxCGRT/covid-policy-tracker/README.md

 - **Be skeptical of reductions in stringency**.
 Incomplete or missing data will sometimes cause a dip in the calculated stringency index (we conservatively treat some missing values as 0).
 For most countries, a reduction in stringency level that is recent, relatively small (less than 10 points), or only lasts a couple of days, is more likely the result of missing data rather than a legitimate reduction in stringency.
 - **Not all countries are equally up to date**.
 We try to ensure that all countries are updated at least once a week, and most are updated more frequently.
 But there will inevitably be "patchiness" within the last week.
 - **For each country, some indicators will be missing in some days**.
 As our data collectors find information, they will update a country in real time.
 This means a country may only have up-to-date information for some indicators, but not all.
 - **Some indicators and Stringency Index values will be changed retroactively.** We aim to have a second pair of eyes review every data point in the OxCGRT.
-As at 12 April 2020, the majority of our 200,000 data points are yet to be reviewed.
+As at 19 May 2020, the majority of our 400,000 data points are yet to be reviewed.
 Inevitably, some things may be tweaked in this review process, leading to changes to past dates.
 We recommend you frequently download fresh data from OxCGRT, rather than relying on an old export.
 - **Null values are not the same as 0**.
 The gaps described above – where countries are not up to date, or where some indicators are missing – will be represented as null values.
 These should not be interpreted as a 0, although for the purposes of calculating our Stringency Index, we conservatively treat them as such.
 - **Fiscal and monetary indicators are not evenly covered**.
 We do not yet have comprehensive and high quality coverage of our indicators S8-S11.
 Apart from missing data, there are also frequent duplicate entries.
 You should check the data carefully before using these indicators.